 Subscriptions are the core of Lark’s real-time capabilities.
-When data changes on the server, your callback fires with the updated data — no polling, no manual refreshes.
+When data changes on the server, your callback fires with the updated data.

 For a conceptual overview of how subscriptions work under the hood (delta sync, shared views), see Subscriptions.